Every day, we work with clients who identify themselves as introverts.

-Be clear – Focus on communicating clearly, and often.
+Focus on communicating clearly, and often.
 Working on communicating with clarity, intention and allowing others into your thoughts more often.
-As a quiet leader, we sometimes forget the mind to mouth connection and find it hard to articulate to others what is so clear to us in our own minds
+As a quiet leader, we sometimes forget the mind to mouth connection and find it hard to articulate to others what is so clear to us in our own minds.

-Become a mentor – Find and create opportunities to learn to trust your voice (no matter how quiet) through guiding and amplifying others voices around you, in turn amplifying your own
+Find and create opportunities to learn to trust your voice (no matter how quiet) through guiding and amplifying others voices around you, in turn amplifying your own.

-Be accountable – Rather than using ‘we’ when describing successful outcomes in the workplace, have the courage to stand by your achievements by using ‘I’ when describing a win that you have contributed to
+Rather than using ‘we’ when describing successful or unsuccessful outcomes in the workplace, have the courage to stand by your achievements by using ‘I’ when describing them.

-Refill the well – quiet leaders can burn out quickly if they don’t look after themselves.
-Counterbalance days of exertion with moments of quiet and work self-care into a daily routine
+Quiet leaders can burn out quickly if they don’t look after themselves.
+Counterbalance days of exertion with moments of quiet reflection and self-care.